NewEdge Advisors LLC Cuts Position in Intuit Inc. (NASDAQ:INTU)

 NewEdge Advisors LLC cut its stake in Intuit Inc. (NASDAQ:INTU – Get Rating) by 0.8% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 13,682 shares of the software maker’s stock after selling 117 shares during the quarter.
 NewEdge Advisors LLC’s holdings in Intuit were worth $5,274,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds have also made changes to their positions in INTU.
 Bishop Rock Capital L.P. increased its holdings in shares of Intuit by 27,658.9% in the 2nd quarter.
 Bishop Rock Capital L.P. now owns 4,562,453 shares of the software maker’s stock valued at $11,837,000 after acquiring an additional 4,546,017 shares during the period.
 Vanguard Group Inc. increased its holdings in shares of Intuit by 6.4% in the 1st quarter.
 Vanguard Group Inc. now owns 24,068,193 shares of the software maker’s stock valued at $11,572,950,000 after acquiring an additional 1,446,489 shares during the period.
-Sustainable Growth Advisers LP grew its stake in Intuit by 163.0% during the 1st quarter.
-Sustainable Growth Advisers LP now owns 1,621,832 shares of the software maker’s stock worth $779,842,000 after buying an additional 1,005,234 shares during the last quarter.
+Sustainable Growth Advisers LP increased its holdings in shares of Intuit by 163.0% in the 1st quarter.
+Sustainable Growth Advisers LP now owns 1,621,832 shares of the software maker’s stock valued at $779,842,000 after acquiring an additional 1,005,234 shares during the period.
 BlackRock Inc. grew its stake in Intuit by 3.7% during the 1st quarter.
 BlackRock Inc. now owns 26,048,746 shares of the software maker’s stock worth $12,525,279,000 after buying an additional 919,626 shares during the last quarter.
 Finally, Renaissance Technologies LLC purchased a new position in Intuit during the 2nd quarter worth $293,917,000.
 83.31% of the stock is currently owned by hedge funds and other institutional investors.

 Intuit Price Performance